Not Churchill, re Germany: “We butchered the wrong pig”

 Wrong pig – wrong quote

-I searched the Hillsdale College Churchill Project digital scans of Churchill/s canon, some 75 million words by and about him.
+I searched the Hillsdale College Churchill Project digital scans of Churchill’s canon, some 80 million words by and about him.
 This includes virtually everything in his books, articles, speeches and published papers.
-I found no sign of the phrase, either with the word “slaughtered” or the word “butchered.”
+I found no instance of this phrase, either with the word “slaughtered” or the word “butchered.”
+Nor the words “wrong pig.”
 Neither did I find any statement of his suggesting Britain had “fought the wrong enemy.”
-This includes the memoirs of Lord Boothby, who I do not regard as very reliable.
+This includes the memoirs of Lord Boothby.

 The primary enemy

-One of Churchill’s virtues was to recognize the main threat to peace at each juncture in his career.
-From 1933 to 1945, he was certain that Nazi Germany was not the “wrong pig.”
+One of Churchill’s virtues was to recognize the main threat to civilization at each juncture in his career.
+From 1933 to 1945, he was certain that Nazi Germany was that threat.
 He did begin to think, late in the war, that one mortal foe had given rise to another.
 But he always kept things in perspective.

-His change of view by 1945 was, however, obvious.
-Here is a key private remark recorded by his private secretary, John Colville, on 23 February that year.
+His change of view as the war wound down was obvious.
+Here is a key private remark recorded by his private secretary, John Colville, on 23 February 1945.
 The venue was Chequers, the Prime Minister’s official country residence.
 The source is Colville’s diaries, The Fringes of Power (1986), 203-04:

 Perhaps, however, the Russians would not want to sweep on to the Atlantic, or something might stop them, as the accident of Genghis Khan’s death had stopped the horsed archers of the Mongols, who retired and never came back.
 Harris: “You mean now they will come back?”
 Churchill: “Who can say?
 They may not want to.
 But there is an unspoken fear in many people’s hearts.”